willempoort/apc2ovpn/README.md

 to create an .ovpn file you need to have the template.ovpn in your directory

-If in future .apc files more fields/keys are added the program will list them. fields in template.ovpn are presented as {fieldname}.
+If in future .apc files more fields/keys are added the program will list them.
+Fields in template.ovpn are presented as {fieldname}.
 The script will replace them with the value of the responding keys it found.